kepano/obsidian-minimal/README.md

 ### Plugin support

 Plugin authors and developers can add support for Minimal theme by submitting a pull request.
-See the [src/scss/plugins](https://github.com/kepano/obsidian-minimal/tree/master/src/scss/plugins) folder for examples of snippets for plugins that are currently supported.
-Build instructions can be found below.
+See the [src/scss/plugins](https://github.com/kepano/obsidian-minimal/tree/master/src/scss/plugins) folder with examples of snippets for plugins that are currently supported.

 ### Localization